 Undue hardship may result from any of the following:

 - catastrophic damage of existing equipment;

 - a substantial economic or financial hardship; or

 - other unique conditions on a case-by-case basis.

 Companies submit applications for construction permits using a set of forms.
 The construction permit typically allows 18 months to complete construction unless the permit specifies otherwise.
 The permit may be extended up to another 18 months.
 A company must complete construction activities within the timeframe allowed under the construction permit.
-Though the authority to construct expires, all the conditions in the construction permit are permanent and are written into an operation permit or operation permit revision.
+Though the authority to construct expires, all conditions in the construction permit are permanent unless changed through a new construction permit or construction permit revision, and the conditions are included in an operation permit or operation permit revision.

-After a construction permit application is complete, the DNR will prepare a preliminary decision to approve or deny the permit.
+After a construction permit application is complete, DNR will prepare a preliminary decision to approve or deny the permit.
 A 30-day public comment period follows, and a public hearing may be held if requested.
-The DNR will respond to any comments received and prepare and issue a final permit within 60 days after the close of the comment period or hearing.
+The DNR will respond to any comments received and prepare a final permit decision within 60 days after the close of the comment period or hearing.

 Fees for construction permits vary depending on the type and level of review needed.
 The table below lists many of the most commonly applied fees (effective Jan.
 1, 2011).
 A complete list of these fees can be found in ch.
 NR 410, Wis.
 Adm.
 Code.

 An initial application fee of $7,500 must be submitted with any construction permit application.
 This fee is credited towards the final cost of the permit.
 A refund of the difference will be made to the applicant if the total cost of the permit is less than the initial application fee.
 If a construction permit application also includes a request for a waiver to commence construction under s.
 NR 406.03(2), Wis.
 Adm.
 Code, an additional $300 should be added to the $7,500 construction permit initial application fee.